ditup-old/ditup/DEVELOPMENT.md

     - maybe some notifications
     - new stuff connected to my interests (tags
     - (new features)
+    - activity of the people & dits i follow
 - [ ] add people page to search people
     - [x] search people by similar tags to me
-        - [ ] filter by active for some time period (to filter inactive people out)
+        - filter by active for some time period (to filter inactive people out)
     - [x] new people
     - [x] random user
     - [x] last people online